Big stock position puts Chesapeake employees at risk

-NEW YORK The woes of Chesapeake Energy Corp are hitting shareholders hard, including its employees.
+NEW YORK, May 15 The woes of Chesapeake Energy Corp are hitting shareholders hard, including its employees.

 Thousands of Chesapeake workers have retirement portfolios that are heavily invested in Chesapeake stock, which has declined sharply following revelations about Chief Executive Aubrey K. McClendon's business dealings.